Updated: Sep 18

 -remove the washcloth from the eye and wash your hands immediately

 Speechless.
 OK, I suppose there are some people somewhere in the world (in a cave, maybe?) who would benefit from such advice.
-As someone who advocates for inclusivity, I will comment no further on advice point number one.

 Damp Cloth Clean

-Now, not to point out the obvious, but did this operation really require a second number?
+Not to point out the obvious, but did this operation really require a second number?
 I mean, I may have included it with point Number One if I were the author.
 Perhaps I am just picky.
 Let's see where this goes.

 People who have bacterial pinkeye might notice a thick discharge, or pus, leaking from the eye that it is affecting.
 Use a warm, damp cloth to remove pus from around the eye and lashes.